logaretm/vue-use-form/README.md

 # vue-use-form

+**⚠ Deprecated. ⚠**

+This project will be continued in the future releases of vee-validate starting with `vee-validate@4` which will come with Vue.js 3 support.

+---

 This is a [Vue composition API](https://github.com/vuejs/composition-api) function that allows you to do form validation, powered by vee-validate.

 ## Install